gjghfd/hydraserve-artifact/ae_scripts/README.md

 HydraServe and ServerlessLLM require different GPU isolation strategies.
 Before switching from one system to the other for experiments, please make sure to change the GPU isolation strategy accordingly (Serverless vLLM uses the same strategy as HydraServe).
 To configure the GPU isolation strategy, you should change the labels of all GPU servers:

-1. For HydraServe, run
+1. Before you conduct experiments for HydraServe, run
 ```
 cd hydraserve-artifact/scripts/kubernetes
 SHARE=1 python label_nodes.py
 ```
-2. For ServerlessLLM, run
+2. Before you conduct experiments for ServerlessLLM, run
 ```
 cd hydraserve-artifact/scripts/kubernetes
 SHARE=0 python label_nodes.py